amitabh-bhattacharya/Clustering-of-online-shoppers-with-k-means-and-AGNEST/README.md

 ### Program

 The online_shopping_clustering.ipynb program can be executed in Jupiter notebook.
-The dataset online_shoppers_intention.csv should be present in the same directory as the nba_ml.ipynb code.

 ### Performance metrics

 The metrics for the evaluation of the classification are:

 Rand Index (RI https://en.wikipedia.org/wiki/Rand_index).
 The range of RI is between zero and one and the bigger value is considered to be a better in terms of clustering.

 Davies-Bouldin Index (DBI https://en.wikipedia.org/wiki/Davies%E2%80%93Bouldin_index).
 The range of DBI is between zero and infinity and the lower value is considered to be better in terms of clustering.